University of Toronto · Department of Political Science

 Shengqiao Lin

-My work has been published or accepted in Journal of Politics, Journal of Contemporary China, Asian Survey, and Issues & Studies.
+My work has been published in Journal of Politics, International Studies Quarterly, Journal of Peace Research, World Development, Journal of Contemporary China, Asian Survey, and Issues & Studies.
 It received the 2023 APSA Best Conference Paper Award and has been featured in The Economist, The Diplomat, Initium Media, and Taiwan Insight.

 Previously, I was a Postdoctoral Fellow at Harvard University's Fairbank Center for Chinese Studies and the Reimagining the Economy Project at the Center for International Development.